 Once you complete the data entry and application fee payment, you may upload the necessary files on your application portal (OAS MyPage).
 Be sure to upload the required items by the application period deadline.
 Some documents must be uploaded by your school counselor and recommenders.
 To do this, it is necessary that you register the teachers in OAS in advance to send them a request for uploading the required items.

-For Counselors and Recommenders Application Documents
+For Counselors and Recommenders Forms to Download

 Have an online interview on a designated date and time (Type B applicants only)